 Each leader on this list has engaged in special training on Oregon Social Sciences Standards, and will continue to work with the Oregon Department of Education to keep up to date with standards as they evolve and mature.
 Oregon educators needing professional developers are invited to contact a social sciences teacher leader.

 Private Organization Supported Professional Development

 July 22-27, 2014

 Established in 1999, the George Washington Summer Residential Teachers' Institute is a highly competitive program which brings teachers to Mount Vernon, Virginia for an intensive week of study at Washington's home.
 Participating teachers immerse themselves in the study and discussion of this critical period of American history and the remarkable role George Washington played in the founding of our nation.
-Teachers will have the opportunity to:
+Teachers have the opportunity to:

 Examine the character and accomplishments of George Washington while living on his 18th-century estate.

 Engage in active discussion of 18th century history with top historians.

 Explore Mount Vernon and the Washington, D.C. area through interactive workshops, tours, field trips, and group projects.